buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 ## Direct commits to the remote index

-Instead of handling Github Issues on the `buildpacks/registry` repo, the `publish-buildpack` command could open a PR against the `buildpacks/registry-index`.
+Instead of handling Github Issues on the `buildpacks/registry` repo, the `register-buildpack` command could open a PR against the `buildpacks/registry-index`.
 This has the following advantages:

 * The operation could be performed headlessly without storing or transporting the user's Github token.